PER 110 - Wellness (3)

 The internship experience, of a minimum of 150 hours, is designed to provide a student with the opportunity to apply knowledge and skills gained from classes to professional practice.
 Students are encouraged to seek and select internship placements that provide him/her opportunities that correspond to their own professional goals.
 This formal, guided learning experience is supervised simultaneously by the agency supervisor and a university faculty member.
 This experience will better prepare a student to make the transition from the university to work in his/her profession.

-Prerequisites: Permission of the instructor and current Professional CPR/AED/FA certifications.
+Prerequisites: Permission of the instructor and valid American Red Cross CPR/AED/First Aid certifications.

 PER 495 - Special Topics (1-5)

 Special topics in the discipline, designed primarily for seniors who are majors or minors.
 Students may enroll in 495 Special Topics multiple times, as long as the topics differ.